Best Kubernetes Tutorials For 2025 | Top Picks To Master

 • Types of Kubernetes Services: Learning to choose the right service type based on specific needs.

-By the end of this course, I not only had a comprehensive understanding of Kubernetes components and architecture but also gained practical skills to automate the deployment, scaling, and management of containerized applications.
+By the end of this course, I understood Kubernetes components and architecture.
+I also gained practical skills to automate deploying, scaling, and managing containerized applications.

 InstitutionUniversity of Helsinki